Fentanyl: Enforcement

+The fentanyl supply chain in Mexico consists of a vast and elusive network, potentially involving hundreds of players.
+U.S. and Mexican anti-narcotics officials acknowledge that the exact number is unknown.
+Some brokers operate as specialists within major cartels, while others act independently.
+However, the majority remain unknown to authorities and operate below the radar.
+A major challenge in disrupting this trade lies in the global chemical industry.
+Many of the compounds used to manufacture fentanyl have legitimate industrial applications, classifying them as dual-use chemicals.
+These substances are often unregulated or only lightly controlled in key countries such as the United States, Mexico, and China.
+This regulatory gap enables brokers to evade detection, seamlessly navigating between the legal chemical trade and the illicit drug market to acquire the necessary precursors.

 Several large quantities of illicitly produced fentanyl have been seized by U.S. law enforcement agencies.
 In November 2016, the DEA uncovered an operation making counterfeit oxycodone and Xanax from a home in Cottonwood Heights, Utah.
 They found about 70,000 pills in the appearance of oxycodone and more than 25,000 in the appearance of Xanax.
 The DEA reported that millions of pills could have been distributed from this location over the course of time.
 The accused owned a tablet press and ordered fentanyl in powder form from China.
 A seizure of a record amount of fentanyl occurred on 2 February 2019, by U.S. Customs and Border Protection in Nogales, Arizona.
 The 254 lbs of fentanyl, which was estimated to be worth US$3.5M, was concealed in a compartment under a false floor of a truck transporting cucumbers.
 The "China White" form of fentanyl refers to any of a number of clandestinely produced analogues, especially α-methylfentanyl (AMF).
 One US Department of Justice publication lists "China White" as a synonym for a number of fentanyl analogues, including 3-methylfentanyl and α-methylfentanyl, which today are classified as Schedule I drugs in the United States.
 Part of the motivation for AMF is that, despite the extra difficulty from a synthetic standpoint, the resultant drug is more resistant to metabolic degradation.
 This results in a drug with an increased duration.

 In June 2013, the United States Centers for Disease Control and Prevention (CDC) issued a health advisory to emergency departments alerting to 14 overdose deaths among intravenous drug users in Rhode Island associated with acetylfentanyl, a synthetic opioid analog of fentanyl that has never been licensed for medical use.
 In a separate study conducted by the CDC, 82% of fentanyl overdose deaths involved illegally manufactured fentanyl, while only 4% were suspected to originate from a prescription.